Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cơ hội tăng kim ngạch hàng hóa Việt Nam sang Mỹ là rất lớnảnh: Nguyên Nga

-Associate Professor, Dr. Nguyen Thuong Lang, Institute of International Trade and Economics (National Economics University)
+Associate Professor Dr. Nguyen Thuong Lang, Institute of International Trade and Economics (National Economics University)

-Warning of fake goods...
+Warning about counterfeit goods...

 Source link